-This piece is the workload-axis answer.
+This piece is the workload-axis answer he could not find.
 Four production tiers, honestly compared.
 Three axes that determine the right tier per workload.
 Two questions that change the decision.
-And the hybrid pattern most regulated AI platforms actually ship — because no single tier wins across every workload, and the operational reality is that production platforms run two or three tiers, routed by workload class.
+And the hybrid pattern most regulated AI platforms actually ship, because no single tier wins across every workload, and the operational reality is that production platforms run two or three tiers, routed by workload class.

 The companion piece agent code execution: microVM vs container goes deeper on the microVM tier specifically.
 This piece is the broader tier-selection framework.